bridget-basiq/developers/content/API-Reference/2+Cars/query-cars.md

 ---

 # Querying cars
-In order to see all cars in yur car databse you can use the `carList` query.
+In order to see all cars in our car databse you can use the `carList` query.
 You can see a live example of this query including all available output parameters [here](https://playground.chargetrip.com/?page=carListAll).

 ## Query
-To query your cars you only need to call the `carList` alongside some attributes.
+To query the cars in your database, you only need to call the `carList` alongside the paramaters you would like to receive.
 Optionally you can add [pagination](/API-Reference/API/pagination) and `filters`.

 ### Filters
 To filter your car list you can use the `query` argument.
 You can use the `make` to filter on a specific make, Tesla for example.
 Or filter on size, to specify the amount of cars you would like to receive.
 The default is 10.